⚡ Key Facts

 🌏 Overview

-Benin stretches like a narrow corridor from the Gulf of Guinea northward into the West African interior — a compact nation with outsized cultural significance.
-This is the cradle of Vodun spirituality, home to the powerful Kingdom of Dahomey whose female warriors inspired legends, and the departure point for millions during the Atlantic slave trade.
+Benin stretches like a narrow corridor from the Gulf of Guinea northward into the West African interior — a compact nation of 13 million people with outsized cultural significance.
+This is the cradle of Vodun (Voodoo) spirituality, home to the legendary Kingdom of Dahomey whose female warriors — the "Amazons" — inspired awe across Europe, and a departure point for millions during the Atlantic slave trade whose memory is preserved at Ouidah's haunting Route des Esclaves.

-Modern Benin is a democratic success story in West Africa, with peaceful transfers of power since 1991.
-From the stilt village of Ganvié on Lake Nokoué to the royal palaces of Abomey, from the vibrant markets of Cotonou to the wildlife-rich Pendjari National Park, Benin offers authentic West African experiences without the tourist infrastructure — or crowds — of its neighbors.
+Modern Benin is one of West Africa's most stable democracies, with peaceful transfers of power since the landmark 1991 National Conference.
+From the extraordinary stilt village of Ganvié rising from Lake Nokoué to the UNESCO-listed Royal Palaces of Abomey, from the vibrant Dantokpa Market in Cotonou — one of West Africa's largest — to the elephant herds of Pendjari National Park, Benin offers authentic African experiences without the crowds.

 02